Junaidbagwan17/Who_is_going_to_Pay/README.md

-HELLO ,
+Hey Freinds!,

-In This Project i have created a project based on trending topic which being happend on social media , because we know that when the friends come together they will go for party . when they go to the party else for dinner and having a meal all friends used target that freind who dosent pay at all ,to detect this kinds of issues , they give cards to the owner or someone who dont know our whos card and which one, he/she radomly picks a card and the person will pay the will whos name is written onto the card .
+In This Project, i created a program based on trending topic which being happened on social media, because we know that when the friends come together they will surely go for party . when they go to the party else for dinner and having a meal all friends used to target that freind who dosent pay💸 at all whenvever they plan to go out, to detect this kinds of issues 😁, they give cards to the owner or someone who dont know our names and whos card to pick and which one to pick at their on choice randomly, he/she radomly picks a card and the person will pay the bill who's name is written in the card picked by owner/X-person.✔️

+so next time when you find that freind just use this Python program I know it is BASIC Helpful!😊